dzcpy/transliteration/README.md

 ### transliteration(str, [unknown])

-Transliterate `str`.
-Characters which this module cannot recognise will be converted to the `unknown` parameter, defaults to `?`.
+Transliterate the string `str`.
+Characters which this module doesn't recognise will be converted to the character in the `unknown` parameter, defaults to `?`.

 __Example__
 ```javascript